-- Smoking is prohibited in all University buildings. - Literature to be distributed to students or posted on bulletin boards requires the approval of the Campus Manager. - Children may not be left unattended and are generally prohibited from classrooms and Learning Resource Centers. - Students are expected to dress appropriately on campus.
+- Smoking is prohibited in all University buildings. - Literature to be distributed to students or posted on bulletin boards requires the approval of the Campus Manager. - Children may not be left unattended and are generally prohibited from classrooms and Learning Resource Centers. - Cell phones must be turned off during class time. - Students are expected to dress appropriately on campus.
 Footwear is required at all times.